khanson679/lingbib/README.md

 The main way you can contribute to Lingbib is by submitting a new entry to the bibliography file.

 There are two methods you can do this.
-The first and simplest is to contribute is to submit a missing entry using the Github web interface.
+The first and simplest is to contribute is to submit a missing entry using the GitHub web interface.

 The second method to contribute is to submit a pull request that contains a missing entry.
 Thhis method requires using the command line, but contributions of this type are greatly appreciated, as it reduces the work that the maintainers have to do! :stuck_out_tongue: